GIF Bulk Compressor

 AVIF and WebP options for performance-focused workflows.

-Professional & archival
+Professional and archival

 TIFF, BMP, and other pro formats for print or legacy systems.

-Multi-file & special use
+Multi-file and special use

 Handle icon work, multi-file batches, and edge cases.

-Optimize & resize
+Optimize and resize

 Prep for channels and scrub metadata when needed.